GrantDarling/thecodebytes-2021/wp-content/themes/the-code-bytes-2021/readme.txt

 = Does this theme support any plugins? =

-TheCodeBytes2021 includes support for WooCommerce and for Infinite Scroll in Jetpack.
+The Code Bytes 2021 includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==